YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`DeleteExclS()` wraps `ydb_delete_excl_s()`_ to delete all local variable trees except those of local variables whose names are specified in the :code:`BufferTArray` structure.
-In the special case where :code:`elemsUsed` is zero, the method deletes all local variable trees.
-If your application mixes M and Go code, be sure to read and understand the warning in the description of `ydb_delete_excl_s()`_.
+In the special case where the :code:`cbuftary` structures have not been allocated, or :code:`elemsUsed` is zero, the method deletes all local variable trees.

-In the unlikely event that the :code:`elemsUsed` exceeds :code:`C.YDB_MAX_NAMES`, the error return is ERRNAMECOUNT2HI.
+In the event that the :code:`elemsUsed` exceeds :code:`C.YDB_MAX_NAMES`, the error return is ERRNAMECOUNT2HI.

+As M and Go application code cannot be mixed in the same process, the warning in `ydb_delete_excl_s()`_ does not apply.

 Go TpS()
 --------

 .. code-block:: go

-    TpS(tpfn unsafe.Pointer, tpfnparm unsafe.pointer, transid *string) error
+    TpS(tpfn unsafe.Pointer, tpfnparm unsafe.Pointer, transid *string) error

 :code:`TpS()` wraps `ydb_tp_s()`_ to implement `Transaction
 Processing`_. :code:`tpfn` is a pointer to a C function with one